 However, if you’re intoxicated and get into a car accident, injuring another person, you could be charged with a felony DUI.
 Any DUI that results in injuries to a third party is a felony.

 7. Will a DUI appear on a background check?

 A DUI conviction will appear on your criminal record.
 So if you’ve been charged, seek legal representation to challenge your DUI.
 It may be possible to be acquitted at trial or negotiate a reduced or lesser charge.

-By hiring us you will receive experienced legal representation with every aspect of your case.
-We will:
+By hiring us you will receive experienced legal representation with EVERY aspect of your case.

 - Help with administrative hearings to get your license back after a suspension